 See Patrick v.
 Burget, 486 US 94 (1988); FTC v.
-Phoebe Putney Health System, Inc, 568 US 216 (2013) (finding that, in application of the standard set forth in Town of Hallie v.
-City of Eau Claire, 471 US 41 (1985), immunity will attach to anticompetitive conduct undertaken pursuant to a state's regulatory scheme when the state has foreseen and implicitly endorsed the anticompetitive effects as consistent with its policy goals, and that Georgia's grant of general corporate powers to hospital authorities does not include permission to use those powers anticompetitively).
+Phoebe Putney Health System, Inc, 568 US 216, 229 (2013) (finding that, in application of the standard set forth in Town of Hallie v.
+City of Eau Claire, 471 US 41 (1985), immunity will attach to anticompetitive conduct undertaken pursuant to a state's regulatory scheme when the state has "foreseen and implicitly endorsed the anticompetitive effects as consistent with its policy goals", and that Georgia's grant of general corporate powers to hospital authorities does not include permission to use those powers anticompetitively).

 See Norris-LaGuardia Act, 29 USC Sections 52 and 105 (2006); Connell Constr Co Inc v.
-Plumbers & Steamfitters Local Union No. 100, 421 US 616 (1975).

-See Keogh v.
-Chicago & NW Ry, 260 US 156 (1922).
+Plumbers & Steamfitters Local Union No. 100, 421 US 616, 621-22 (1975) (noting that the Clayton Act and Norris-LaGuardia Act "declare that labor unions are not combinations or conspiracies in restraint of trade, and exempt specific union activities, including secondary picketing and boycotts, from the operation of the antitrust laws"); see also U.S. v.
+Hutcheson, 312 US 219 (1941).